How to Take Food (Including Honey) from Niue to New Zealand

 Declaring Food Products in New Zealand

 Although you may have picked up a certificate to entitle the import of Niuean food products to New Zealand, you must still declare those food products upon arrival in New Zealand.
-These must be declared on your New Zealand Passenger Arrival Card, as well as to customs officers at Auckland Airport.
-Make the food products and phyto/zoosanitary certificate easy to access so that you can show the customs officer when needed.
+These must be declared on your New Zealand Passenger Arrival Card, as well as to biosecurity officers at Auckland Airport.
+Make the food products and phyto/zoosanitary certificate easy to access so that you can show the biosecurity officer when needed.

 Learn more about the New Zealand airport security process on our sister website, NZPocketGuide.com.